eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 **Week-12-expected:** Let the coding continue!
 Continue making progress on Goals 2 and 3.
 Compile a weekly report of progress made.
 Meet with mentors. (check-in with mentors as necessary)

 **Week-12-actual:**
-Not much progress this week because of personal issues/medical reasons:
+Not much progress this week because of personal issues/medical reasons.

 ---
 # Report for Week of 8-27-20 (Week 13)